What development looks like in Charleston

 “It’s far more expensive,” Mahler said.
 “But if you build a road, you don’t want it sinking five feet in the first few years.”

-Started as a city effort, the development project was turned over to a nonprofit to raise interest and find tenants for the space.
+Started as a city project, the development was turned over to a nonprofit to raise interest and find tenants for the space.

 “It’s not a typical development,” Mahler said.
 “But we believe it will be a tremendous boon to the city and to the surrounding neighborhoods.”